jwplante/a3-jwplante/README.md

 - serve-favicon - Allows the Express server to serve favicons to the user.

 ## Technical Achievements
+- **Basic Login Page** - Implemented the ability to create new users by using Sign-Up fields in the login prompt, supporting an arbitrary number of users.
+Includes error correction, so users are informed that their credentials are incorrect.
+- **Save Game Reset** - Implemented a feature to 'delete' user data by wiping all data fields in the database (although the login is retained), and updating the user interface to reflect the wipe, enabling a full reset of progress.

 Unfortunately, I was unable to make any additional technical advancements due to time constraints.
 However, if given more time, I would have done the following.
 I will eventually implement these, since I plan to continue working on the game sometime after the assignment is finished.
 - **Improved Game Purchase Balance** - According to user tests that were conducted (as seen in the Design Achievements Section), I would have given greater incentive to purchasing late-game items by improving the price/(loc/s) ratio, as currently it is most efficient to buy Hobbyists to increase the loc/s with the least amount of lines of code.
 - **Hashing Passwords** - To improve security of the site, I would have encrypted the passwords when they are stored in the database.